-Training and education opportunities through Nereid.
+Training and education opportunities with Nereid Bio.

 The Nereid Biomaterials Research and Industry Internships program is a 9-month training initiative designed to prepare undergraduates for the STEM workforce.
 Interns will work side-by-side with an interdisciplinary team of scientists, engineers, government experts, and story tellers to develop, test, and market novel ocean-degradable plastics.
 Mentors will guide interns in identifying project goals, milestones, and to develop scientific communication, teamwork, and project management skills needed for today’s workforce.